Cardiovascular Tissue Regeneration

 A 4-year PhD student position in the interdisciplinary area of regenerative medicine.
-Your project will focus on the functional role of circadian (24 hour) rhythms in cell types relevant for cardiac repair.
+The project will focus on creating and testing microfluidic systems to mimic blood vessels and vacularized organs on a chip.

 Contact person & more information